2.4 Planning for impact

 It is important to start small.
 Once you have gained some experience with SoTL practice and seen the impact of it in your local context, you should start thinking about how it could be of benefit in other contexts, or extending the reach of your impact.
 For example, you could collaborate with a colleague to implement the outcomes of your current SoTL inquiry in another discipline; or you may decide to build on the current inquiry through one or more SoTL projects to expand the scope or demonstrability of the original inquiry.

 Case study: Students’ support networks during lockdown

-A SoTL project funded by eSTEeM at The Open University, ‘’ is investigating STEM students’ support networks at the beginning of the UK’s COVID-19 related lockdown, and how they evolved in the following months.
+A SoTL project funded by eSTEeM at The Open University, ‘Students’ support networks during lockdown [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] ’ is investigating STEM students’ support networks at the beginning of the UK’s COVID-19 related lockdown, and how they evolved in the following months.
 These insights will be useful for considering what support students in stressful situations need in general and how the university can help in filling any gaps in the support.
 The project involves colleagues from three units with skills in educational research, counselling, student mental health and wellbeing, STEM teaching and biological psychology.
 Even though the project is focused on STEM students, involvement of colleagues from three different units of the university may help in transferring and applying the outcomes of this SoTL inquiry into their own units for uptake and further investigations.